milochen0418/xlide/README.md

 you can start your server by following this document ./server/README.md
 ### Android App ./android
 Open the android project and build it.
+### Database ./database
+(In design) The new database system can support people in moving their data into the database on another server.

 ## 2. download